naveencoderit/JS-Interview-prep/README.md

 A simple project to help you prepare for JavaScript interviews.
 This project includes basic HTML, CSS, and JavaScript files to get you started.

+## Questions

+### What is JS?
+JavaScript (JS) is a versatile, high-level programming language primarily used for creating interactive effects within web browsers.
+It enables dynamic content, control of multimedia, animation, and much more on web pages.

 ## Getting Started

 1. Clone the repository: